katieburrows/cypressSesame/README.md

 # cypressSesame
-Personal project to implement automation strategies
+Personal project to demonstrate Cypress automation strategies using @djlarj's website with permission.